Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 - `MetricsQueryClient` - Client that provides methods to query metrics from Azure Monitor Metrics.

-Here is a heirarchy of the MetricsQueryResult response:
+Here's a heirarchy of the MetricsQueryResult response:

 ```
 MetricsQueryResult